nerves-project-attic/nerves_network_interface/README.md

     sudo apt-get install libmnl-dev

 If building standalone, just run `make`.
+The Makefile runs sudo to set the permissions on the `net_basic` binary, so you'll be asked your password towards the end.
+If you do not require additional privileges to modify network interfaces on your system, you can bypass the calls to sudo by setting the SUDO environment variable to `true`.
+I.e., `SUDO=true make`.

 To pull in as a dependency to your application, add the following line to your `mix.exs` deps list:

      {:net_basic, github: "fhunleth/net_basic.ex"}

 ## Permissions

-If an application just needs to get information about the LAN interfaces, this library does not require any additional privileges.
+If an application just needs to get information about LAN interfaces, this library does not require any additional privileges.
 If it is necessary to modify the network interfaces, the same privilege needed to run applications like `ifconfig` and `ip` will be needed.
 This can be accomplished by setting